Why “Calories Burned” is a Terrible Way To Judge Your Workout

 Do you think that in some crazy scheme to turn a profit, these manufacturers made their devices overestimate the amount of calories you burn so that you’re happy with the outcome and want to keep using them?

 Who knows if the intent behind the error is nefarious or if it’s a technology that’s still just developing, but does it matter?
-It’s not correct.
+It’s not entirely correct.

-That can also have a very damaging carryover effect to your food consumption.
-If the amount of calories you are burning is being misrepresented, it may lead you to make poor food choices because you think you burned a certain amount in your workout and in fact did not.
-This is a sneaky reason why a lot of calorie chasers don’t change their physiques much at all (that, and the fact that muscle isn’t being developed).
+This obsession with calories burned can also have a very damaging carryover effect to your food consumption, which can carryover to your pyschology.
+If the amount of calories you are burning is being misrepresented, it may lead you to make poor food choices because you think you burned a certain amount in your workout and in fact did not, or worse yet, that you didn’t burn enough to “earn” a particular meal.